Circulation: Cardiovascular Quality and Outcomes publishes several types of manuscripts. A brief description of each type follows:

 Data Reports: The journal will devote space to data reports, similar to the MMWR-type contribution.
 We will aim for rapid publication of relevant data that can be condensed to 1500 words, not more than one table or figure, and 10 or fewer references.
 These articles should contain a "Methods and Results" section, and a "Comment" section.
 Supplementary material can be posted online.

 Data Visualizations: The purpose of this category is to provide stimulating and innovative depictions of data.
 Submissions should seek to show how different visual displays may be effective for communicating insights about data; infographics will also be considered.
-The written portion of the submission should include a title page, descriptive text of no more than two pages with up to 4 references (if appropriate), and a legend describing the illustration(s).
+The written portion of the submission should include a title page, descriptive text of no more than 800 words with up to 4 references (if appropriate), and a legend describing the illustration(s).
 The text must specify the software and methods used to create the figure.
 All submissions must be original; previously published material will not be considered.

 Care Innovations:These articles are intended to serve as brief descriptions and provide preliminary data for novel initiatives to improve processes of care and/or outcomes of patients with cardiovascular diseases.
 The text of the manuscript should be limited to 2000 words, with up to 5 references and 1 table or figure.
 If there were resources or tools that helped make the initiative successful, we encourage the authors provide these innovation tools as an online appendix or supplemental material.
 The Care Innovations article should be structured as follows: